Listening and Learning Together

 We are dedicated to listening to our community and empowering our students with the knowledge, awareness, and confidence to critically evaluate social issues and confront prejudice wherever it arises.

-Our ambitious long-term strategy for our school considers how our values – Virtue, Learning and Manners – can help us achieve our goals, including our commitment to anti-racism and diversity.
+Our ambitious long-term strategy for our school considers how our values – Virtue, Learning and Manners – can help us achieve our goals, including our commitment to diversity.
 These values permeate the whole school, and we use them regularly to reflect on and explore subjects that are of importance to all of us.

 The children of today will play an important role in shaping our world and a key part of our role at Brentwood School is to help our students understand how they can do good in the world, not just well in their exams.